Catholic Colloquium Lecture Series

 Chicago campus, 3700 W. 103rd Street.

-Selected Squeaky Weal lectures (2002-present) are available in DVD format from the Robert and Mary Rita Murphy Stump Library at Saint Xavier University.
-Titles may be viewed at the Library's website.
+Most Catholic Colloquium lectures (2006-present) are available in DVD format from the Robert and Mary Rita Murphy Stump Library at Saint Xavier University.
+Titles may be viewed at the Library website.
 DVDs may be borrowed for a week or viewed at the library.

 To read more about past speakers, please visit our Past Speakers web page.